uladzislau-varabei/stylegan-tf2/README.md

       * Optional face crop for dataset with human faces (default is *False*)
       * Number of samples (the official implementation uses 100k, which takes lots of time to run, so consider using a lower value, e.g., 20k or 50k)
-  - To calculate the metric when the resolution of generated images is less than 256 (VGG was trained for 224) images are naively upsampled to resolution 256, if their resolution is lower than that.
+  - To calculate the metric when the resolution of generated images is less/greater than 256 (VGG was trained for 224) images are naively upsampled/downsampled to resolution 256, if their resolution is lower/higher than that.
+      * Resolution along width dimension is used for comparison.
+        For wide dataset height dimension is scaled according to `dataset_hw_ratio` value.
+        The same scale factor is used for width and height.
-      * Probably images should not be upsampled.
+      * Probably images should not be upsampled/downsampled.
 It's not obvious how the case is handled in the official implementation.
   - Supports mixed precision and XLA.
   - Slightly changed *TensorFlow 2* port of lpips model by `moono` is used: https://github.com/moono/lpips-tf2.x.
 * Frechet Inception Distance (FID)
   - Supports mixed precision and XLA.
-  - To calculate the metric when the resolution of generated images is less than 256 (Inception was trained for 299) images are naively upsampled to resolution 256, if their resolution is lower than that.
+  - To calculate the metric when the resolution of generated images is less/greater than 256 (Inception was trained for 299) images are naively upsampled/downsampled to resolution 256, if their resolution is lower/higher than that.
+      * Resolution along width dimension is used for comparison.
+        For wide dataset height dimension is scaled according to `dataset_hw_ratio` value.
+        The same scale factor is used for width and height.
-      * Probably images should not be upsampled.
+      * Probably images should not be upsampled/downsampled.
 It's not obvious how the case is handled in the official implementation.

 ## Further improvements